 The Kake Access project is consistent with the ADOT&PF’s Southeast Alaska Transportation Plan, and was added to the State Transportation Improvement Program.
-Preliminary alternatives include roads, shuttle ferries, and improved mainline ferry service that would connect Kake with Petersburg, Ketchikan, or Wrangell.
+Preliminary alternatives include roads and shuttle ferries that would connect Kake with Petersburg.
 In 2012, the Alaska State Legislature appropriated $40 million in state funds to construct a new road between Kake and Petersburg.

 The FHWA is supporting ADOT&PF by conducting the environmental review process in accordance with the National Environmental Policy Act (NEPA) .
 Regulations implementing NEPA require that the potential environmental impacts of a project and the reasonable alternatives, including a No Action alternative, are considered in an environmental document.
 Because of the potential for significant impacts to result from the Kake Access project, FHWA is preparing an Environmental Impact Statement (EIS).
 Although the Alaska State Legislature has appropriated funds for a road between Kake and Petersburg, the Kake Access EIS will evaluate alternative modes and routes for improving access between Kake and communities that can provide the commercial, medical, and regional transportation services.

 FHWA is supporting ADOT&PF as the lead federal agency for the project.
 The ADOT&PF is the joint lead agency.
-Other federal, state and local agencies, including tribal interests, may be cooperating or participating agencies.
+The U.S. Army Corps of Engineers and the U.S. Forest Service (Tongass National Forest) are cooperating agencies.
+Other federal, state and local agencies, including tribal interests, are participating agencies.
 A Kake Access EIS Coordination Plan outlines the roles and responsibilities of the agencies involved in this study.

 U.S. Department of Transportation